ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Search Recipes by Ingredients

-Find recipes that use as many of the given ingredients as possible and have as little as possible missing ingredients.
-This is a \"what's in your fridge\" API endpoint.
+Ever wondered what recipes you can cook with the ingredients you have in your fridge or pantry?
+This endpoint lets you find recipes that either maximize the usage of ingredients you have at hand (pre shopping) or minimize the ingredients that you don't currently have (post shopping).

 ### Example
 ```csharp